 The social role of museums is currently the subject of much debate.
 With our research, we want to contribute to these debates and lay the foundations in Berlin for a new joint research centre, where both universities and museums can work on this topic.

 We are committed to open and self-critical research ethics.
 This includes anti-racist training, the cultivation of diverse knowledge resources, evaluation processes by a citizens’ advisory board, and participatory and inclusive formats of research-led teaching.
 The outcomes of the project will be made accessible through an interactive communication platform.ur project builds on local and international collaborations.
 We are open to new collaborations and would be happy to hear from interested parties.

-Cooperation partners: Institut für Kunstwissenschaft at the Technische Universität Berlin (Prof Dr Benedicte Savoy, Prof Dr Meike Hopp, Dr Andrea Meyer, Dr Lukas Fuchsgruber, Dr Mareike Vennen), Institut für Europäische Ethnologie at Humboldt-Universität (Prof Dr Tahani Nadim), Museum für Naturkunde Berlin (Dr Ina Heumann).
+Cooperation partners: Institut für Kunstwissenschaft der Technischen Universität Berlin (Prof. Dr. Benedicte Savoy, Prof. Dr. Meike Hopp, Dr. Andrea Meyer, Dr. Lukas Fuchsgruber, Dr. Pegah Byroum-Wand), Institut für Europäische Ethnologie der Humboldt-Universität (Prof. Dr. Tahani Nadim, Ranjamittrika Bhowmik), Museum für Naturkunde Berlin (Dr. Ina Heumann, Dr. Roos Hopman).

 Funded by: Berlin University Alliance (BUA) – Grand Challenge Exploration Project